MyPureCloud/developer-center-blog/source/2021-08-31-genesys-cicd/index.md

 ## Step #3 - Developer merges PR
 Once the other service team members review and approve the PR, the developer is free to merge their change.
 The merging of code will kick off a build process where again the unit and integration tests are re-run.
 If these tests fail, the process stops and the developer who submitted the merge is notified via email and the overall development team is notified in their group chat.

 If the tests pass, the build pipeline runs a set of developer provided scripts (we use Ansible, Packer, and Amazon Cloudformation) that will provision an Amazon Machine Image (AMI) and then deploy the newly created AMI to our development environment.
+We follow the principles of an immutable architecture and never deploy code to an existing server.
+Instead, we always provision a new virtual machine image and deployt the image, not the code.

 All provisioning and Cloudformation scripts are co-located in the same source control repository as the service code.
 Development teams do not write all of their Ansible, Packer and Cloudformation scripts from scratch.
 Our Genesys Cloud DevOps team has worked extremely hard to provide standard libraries and automation to carry out common deployment tasks, and Genesys Cloud service teams leverage these libraries whenever possible.
 Provisioning scripts not only define how the service will be deployed, but also the configuration of all monitoring and alerting policies associated with the deployed services.
 **Note:** While we use several technologies in our CI/CD pipeline (e.g. Ansible, Packer, Cloudformation) their usage here does not constitute an endorsement of these tools.
 You need to look at the specific requirements of your own CI/CD pipeline and determine whether these tools will meet your needs.

 ## Step #4 - Changes promoted to development